Try this authentic Lebanese styled Stuffed Cabbage Rolls - also known as Malfouf - with step-by-step easy instructions to cook the recipe!

 Prepare the cabbage laves

-The Arabic word for stuffing is hashweh, and there are many variations of stuffing you can use for the cabbage rolls.
-But the two popular ones are ground beef with rice with spices and the vegetarian version with no meat.
+- The Arabic word for stuffing is hashweh, and there are many variations of stuffing you can use for the cabbage rolls.
+The simple version is to brown the ground beef and season it.

 Stuff and roll the cabbage leaves

-Next I use a deep pot for cooking the stuffed cabbage.
-I start by layering the pot with the stems from the cabbage along with tomatoes.
-Many even place a lamb rack on the bottom of the pot.
-Whatever you use, it helps to ensure that the leaves don’t touch the bottom of the pot, which can result is charred leaves.
+- Layer the bottom of the pot with the stems of the cabbage to help ensure that the leaves don’t touch the bottom of the pot, which can result is charred leaves.
+Then Layer the the cabbage rolls all around the pot.

 The top layer is especially important, so be sure to alternate directions of the stuffed cabbage rolls.
 You can also add more tomato slices here in between the rolls along with green pepper (which is completely optional).
 Don’t forget the sliced garlic and the cumin in each layer.